12 Best Pellet Stove Reviews & Buying Guide

 The fuel type you use also determines what type of pellet stove you should use.

 The best quality of wood pellets is low emission.
-So they burn more cleanly and efficiently.
+So they burn more cleanly and efficiently and more renewable than gas-powered stoves.
 You don’t even need a chimney since there is hardly any smoke emitted.

 Corn pellet stoves also burn cleanly, but not as cleanly as wood pellet stoves.
 Though they are arguably equal in efficiency to wood pellet stoves, they do not create as radiant a flame as what you get with wood pellet stoves.